jasoneisdorfer/Projects/README.md

 # Projects
-A list a projects I have done
+This repository is mostly a way to showcase projects I have done in the past as a way to show things I have actually coded on my resume.